RahulRayi777/Simple_Expense_Tracker_API/README.md

 🔹 cURL

-# 🙌 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.

 📌 Role of Pydantic
 Pydantic plays a crucial role in the API by enforcing type hints and validating data before it reaches your SQLAlchemy models.